prajwalkr/SnapSudoku/README.md

     6.2.
 Removing all major noise in the cell.
 > 7. Predict Digits using a Neural Network.

-> The only 3rd party library required is  *OpenCV*.
+> The only 3rd party libraries required are  *OpenCV, Numpy*.
 The Neural Network created was trained with around 250 digits.
 The constants used in the training phase, the training data-set is in this repository itself.

 Here are some illustrations of the different stages:
 -------